-To streamline the time taken for NHMRC to engage appropriate clinical expert reviewers, developers are requested to nominate 6 potential clinical expert reviewers and provide a list of these with their progress report submitted at Stage 2.
-Guidance for developers on identifying appropriate potential clinical expert reviewers is available at: http://www.nhmrc.gov.au/guidelines/resources-guideline-developers.
+To streamline the time taken for NHMRC to engage appropriate clinical expert reviewers, developers are requested to nominate up to eight potential clinical expert reviewers and provide a list of these with their progress report submitted at Part 2: Procedures, Stage 2.
+Guidance for developers on identifying appropriate potential clinical expert reviewers is available at: Guidelines for Guidelines.